Vidyut/vidyut-tts/README.md

 Lastly, there are many features not implemented.
 This is just English for now (though no reason why it shouldn't work with other models - I just didn't have time to test, or interest since I was using only English.
 I could add other features.
 FreeVC isn't yet implemented.
 I don't need it, and I don't know if this code will be useful to anyone else, so didn't seem to be a point investing the effort.
 I can add if needed.

 Totally lastly, I'm a single mom with a disabled child, so life is expensive and usually broke and going out to work isn't an option.
-If you find this useful, do consider buying me a coffee and it will motivate me to spend time furthering this rather than other food on table stuff not related to coding.
+If you find this useful, do consider buying me a coffee and it will motivate me to spend time furthering this rather than other food-on-table stuff not related to coding or sci-fi writing.